Medicines: One Size Does Not Fit All

 Many scientists around the country are conducting research to understand how genes affect the way people respond to medicines.
 This type of research is called pharmacogenomics.

-As pharmacogenomics research progresses, it will become increasingly important to identify all the possible variations in genes that play a role in drug response.
-To identify which versions of these genes a person has, researchers examine DNA from that person.
-An easy, painless, and risk-free way to obtain DNA is from mouth cells that stick to a cotton swab rubbed on the inside of a volunteer's cheek.
+Pharmacogenomics research aims to identify all the possible variations in genes that play a role in drug response.
+To identify which versions of a certain gene a person has, researchers examine DNA from that person.
+Researchers can obtain this DNA in an easy, painless and risk-free way using a cotton swab to collect mouth cells from inside the person’s cheek.
+The scientists then isolate the DNA from the mouth cells.

 Uncovering differences in people's genetic backgrounds will help doctors prescribe the right medicine in the right amount for each person, making medicines more safe and effective for everyone.